modelscope/agentscope/examples/llm_based_algorithm/README.md

 # LLM-based algorithms

-This folder contains the source code for the arXiv preprint "On the Design and Analysis of LLM-Based Algorithms".
+This folder contains the source code for reproducing the experiment results in our arXiv preprint "On the Design and Analysis of LLM-Based Algorithms".

+Our work initiates a formal investigation into the design and analysis of LLM-based algorithms, i.e. algorithms that contain one or multiple calls of large language models (LLMs) as sub-routines and critically rely on the capabilities of LLMs.
+With some key abstractions identified, we provide analytical study for the accuracy and efficiency of generic LLM-based algorithms as well as diverse concrete tasks, which is validated by extensive experiments.

+Within this folder, you can find our implementation for the key abstractions, the LLM-based algorithms in four concrete examples, and the experiments for validating our analysis in the manuscript.

 ## Tested Models